 The complaint and the petition cannot be filed unless two (2) practicing attorneys certify each of them has made a full and independent investigation into the facts and law of the matter and they believe the complaint and the petition should be sustained and the relief requested granted.
+The two (2) attorneys may not be practicing in the same law firm.
 (Miss.
 Code Ann. § 23-15-927)